ponnar-aws/aws-developercertificate-udemy/README.md

 - you has underlying ec2, s3, etc required for your application.
 - dont have ec2 terminal control but have all admin access to control it.
 - in exams -> elastic beans configurations - rolling updates & deployment tab - important
 - in exams -> EBS deployment policies important.
 1. all at once(deploys new version in all instances.dwntime will be there) 2. rolling(deploys in batches. not ideal for mission sesitive applicaitons) 3. rolling with added batch policy(creates new batchs new autoscaling grp. when everything ok switches to normal. useful for mission critical applicaiton. this also requires  further rolling updates when rollback.)
-4.immutable
+4.immutable- it also mains full capacity suits for mission critical apps.to rolback, just delete new instances and autoscale grp.
 - lab: we can test the above scenerios. there is option 'application version'-> we can upload the code and deploy. this deploy is actually rolling deploy. so, in configuration we can select type of deploy (all in once, immutable, rolling , rolling added batch). this lab gives downtime to the application.
 - advanced topics:
 - can customise elastic beanstack environment with config file to configure resource like elastic load balancer etc- file can be json or yaml and must be inside the folder .ebextensions(shd be top level directory of application) and with the file ending .config.